anupam-k22/arduino-based-weather-monitoring-using-openwrt/README.md

   on the local network.
-- Any subscriber on the same network — a command-line client (mosquitto_sub) or a phone dashboard app — can view live readings by subscribing to these topics: sensors/dht11/temperature sensors/dht11/humidity
+- Any subscriber on the same network — a command-line client (mosquitto_sub) or a phone dashboard app — can view live readings by subscribing to these topics : sensors/dht11/temperature, sensors/dht11/humidity